rayjh/rtd-test/OPCG_running_OPCG.rst

 #.
 Verify that all the steps in section `3.2 <#anchor-5>`__ `Setting up
     the Deployer Node <#anchor-5>`__ have been executed
 #.  login to the deployer node.
-#.  verify that you can access the management interfaces of the
-    management switch(es) and the data switch(es) (ie ping) from the host OS.
 #.
 Export the following environment variable::

       $ export GIT_SSL_NO_VERIFY=1